 In 1958, the American Bar Association (ABA) and President Dwight D. Eisenhower designated May 1 as National Law Day in order to help raise public understanding of the importance of the law in our society.
 To honor this tradition, KCMBA’s Young Lawyers’ Section (YLS) celebrates Law Week in mid-April each year by organizing public service projects designed to help the public resolve their legal issues and develop a clearer understanding of the U.S. judicial system.
+Law Week involves over 130 attorneys in several public service projects.
 KCMBA’s Law Week features the following events:

 GOLD E. LOCKS MOCK TRIAL

 One of KCMBA’s oldest events, the Gold E. Locks mock trial aims to teach over 200 local students about our judicial system by bringing the classic story of Goldilocks and The Three Bears to the courtroom.
 Students from local elementary schools serve as the jury in the trial and decide Goldilocks’ fate after hearing witness testimony from Goldilocks and the Bears.
-The 2013 trial was held in the courtroom at UMKC School of Law and was presided over by the Honorable Jack Grate.
+The 2014 trial was held in the courtroom at UMKC School of Law and was presided over by the Honorable Mary Weir.